Wrongful Termination Attorney in Rochester, NY

 Your employer will argue that you were fired for a good reason, and it had nothing to do with your protected class status.
 Your employer might say that your performance was deficient, or you were consistently late.
 You need a strong legal team to fight back against these accusations and prove your case.

 Michelle Cimino has more than two decades of experience fighting for the rights of New Yorkers.
 She has dedicated her career to employment and family law and stays abreast of the latest decisions.
 She can investigate your case and build the evidence necessary to win in court.

-You can begin by scheduling a free phone consultation with The Cimino Law Firm.
+You can begin by scheduling a confidential phone consultation with The Cimino Law Firm.
 During the phone consultation, you will present the evidence of your case.
 Your lawyer will explain if you have a case.
 If you do, you can schedule an appointment at our Webster or Rochester law offices to sign the paperwork, present your evidence, and go over the legal strategy.